calvinl/ng-phonegap/README.md

     plugins/
     www/

-You can now run the following command:
+Next, navigate to your app directory and run the following command:

+    cd app/

+    cordova platform add <platform_name>

+In our case, we want to build an iOS app, so run:

+    cordova platform add ios

+This will add iOS-specific files into your `app/platforms` directory so you can start building your app and running it in simulator.

+Next, run:

+    cordova prepare

+Cordova will build and compile your application.

+Finally, run

-    cordova run ios
+    cordova emulate ios

-This should fire up your iOS Simulator and display a Cordova logo.
+This will fire up your iOS Simulator and display a Cordova logo.

 ### Installing Dev Dependencies

-After you've created a Cordova project, navigate to the folder and run the following command:
+After you've created your Cordova project, navigate back to the root directory and run the following command:

     npm install && bower install && grunt build:development

 ### Get Started

-Start the server:
+Start the main grunt task:

-    grunt connect
+    grunt dev

+This will build the initial development files, start up a web server, and run `watch` on our files so they can can be compiled on the fly as they are changed.

 Navigate to: